 One of the matters will make it halfway and be heard the next day.
 Therefore, the other two attorneys will have to try again some other time.

 The other issue is that the client might think that a trial will only take one hour to resolve.
-The evidence they have is so good, their attorney will only need to show it to the judge.
+The evidence they have is so good, that their attorney will only need to show it to the judge.

 Once the judge sees it, there is no need to go on in the trial.
 The opposing party will, of course, have nothing else to say.
 They know the evidence is simply too good.
 So the whole trial should only take one hour max.

 So let’s add up the legal fees.
-Maybe one hour to get ready for trial, and one hour during the trial.
+Maybe one hour to get ready for the trial, and one hour during the trial.
 If the attorney charges $300/hour, it’s only $600!

 Sadly, this is complete nonsense.
 Want to talk about legal fees and disbursements?
 Contact us.